-Claudia B. Fenderson, PT, EdD, PCS (845) 575-3175 Claudia.fenderson@marist.edu
+James G. Rauh, PT, ScD, SCS, ATC (845) 575-4714 james.rauh@marist.edu

 ABOUT THE PROGRAM

 The Doctor of Physical Therapy (DPT) is a 36 month full-time program designed to prepare students for the Federation of State Boards of Physical Therapy (FSBPT) administered National Physical Therapy Examination (NPTE) and for successful careers as a physical therapists.
 The program consists of three phases: didactic, clinical, and capping.
 Students will learn about and experience healthcare in a variety of settings and across the lifespan.
 In addition, ethical responsibilities, service to the community, behavioral aspects of health, and the roles and responsibilities of the physical therapist are covered.
 The program is designed to graduate highly trained, ethical, and problem-solving physical therapy practitioners.